 How to gracefully say goodbye

-This piece addresses research that showed that 'in simulated job interviews, candidates who were interviewed by video were rated lower by interviewers and were less likely to be recommended for hiring.'
+This addresses research that showed that "in simulated job interviews, candidates who were interviewed by video were rated lower by interviewers and were less likely to be recommended for hiring."

-The odds may already be stacked against you in video interviews ‒ so how can you overcome and boost your likability to rise above?
-This article coaches you through a variety of strategies to ensure you're making just as strong of an impression on a video screen as you might in real life.
+The odds may already be stacked against you in video interviews ‒ so how can you overcome that and boost your likability?
+This article coaches you through a variety of strategies to ensure that you're making just as strong an impression on a video screen as you might in real life.

-When it comes to virtual interviewing, there are also automated video interview platforms like HireVue ‒ a service used by companies like J.P.
-Morgan, Goldman Sachs, Morgan Stanley and Deloitte.
+When it comes to virtual interviewing, there are automated video interview platforms like HireVue ‒ a service used by companies like JP Morgan, Goldman Sachs, Morgan Stanley, and Deloitte.

 HireVue doesn't just record your responses; the technology also analyses your facial expressions, eye movements, voice inflection and more to paint a picture of you as a job candidate.

 Most importantly, throughout all of the unknown consequences we might experience throughout the continuing spread of COVID-19, it's important to remember to keep a calm and level head.
 Additional worry about anything ‒ especially something like a rescheduled job interview ‒ won't serve you.
-We at TopInterview are here to help you tackle the challenge.
+We're here to help you tackle the challenge.